 by Carol Kauffman

-If taken up in 2023, there’s H. 659, “This bill proposes to allow a minor who identifies as a transgender to consent to receiving hormone blockers and other nonsurgical, gender-affirming care and treatment without requiring parental consent” or court protection and oversight.
+- House bill 659 2022 was introduced which states, “This bill proposes to allow a minor who identifies as transgender to consent to receive hormone blockers and other nonsurgical, gender-affirming care and treatment without requiring parental consent.”
+Legislators continue to pursue minor reproductive consent law and parent usurpation.

-The author is an Addison resident and president of Vermont Family Alliance.
+Carol Kauffman is president of the Vermont Family Alliance.